cozy/cozy-stack/doc/architecture.md

 This is mostly applying the state of the art:

-- Using HTTPS, with HSTS
+- Using HTTPS, with HSTS.
 - Using secure, httpOnly, [sameSite](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-same-site-00)
-  cookies to avoid cookies theft or misuse
+  cookies to avoid cookies theft or misuse.
-- Using a Content Security Policy (CSP)
+- Using a Content Security Policy (CSP).
-- Using X-frame-options http header to protect against click-jacking
+- Using X-frame-options http header to protect against click-jacking.

 But, it's more complicated than for a classical Single Page App.
 A cozy instance on a domain have many SPAs, and these apps have different